aryn-ai/docs/README.md

 This is the documentation for Aryn, and contains the API and SDK based docs for each of them.
 It was created to host the API docs for Aryn in a public repository that both can receive contributions and ensures internal code is secure.

-For the Sycamore documentation code: please refer to https://github.com/aryn-ai/sycamore/tree/main/docs.
+For Sycamore documentation, visit: https://sycamore.readthedocs.io/en/stable/

 ## Contributions